BartMassey/numeric-cores/README.md

 (because reasons) but a bit fragile.

 Run with `python cores.py --help` in the repo directory to see the possible arguments, then proceed accordingly.
+Known to work with Python 3.10 or later.

 # Acknowledgments